• Home /

 A soft credit pull is a form of credit inquiry that provides a limited view of a home buyer’s credit report.

-Mortgage lenders use soft credit checks to pre-approve home buyers who want to buy a home and sometimes use soft credit checks to verify the refinance qualifications of existing mortgage customers.
+Mortgage lenders use soft credit checks to pre-approve home buyers who want to buy a home.
+Lenders may also use soft credit checks to verify the refinance qualifications of existing mortgage customers.

 Soft Credit Check: A Real World Example

-Imagine a first-time home buyer is exploring their homeownership options and wanting to understand how much home they can afford to buy, so they contact a mortgage lender.
+Imagine a first-time home buyer is exploring their homeownership options and wants to understand how much home they can afford.
+The buyer contacts a mortgage lender.

 The mortgage lender takes an informal mortgage application and makes a soft credit pull.